Candlestick Charts

 Wedge Up - upward trendline support and upward trendline resistance (reversal)

-Wedge - upward trendline support, downward trendline resistance (contiunation)
+Wedge - upward trendline support, downward trendline resistance (continuation)

 Wedge Down - downward trendline support and downward trendline resistance (reversal)